titu1994/LSTM-FCN/README.md

 Repository: [MLSTM-FCN](https://github.com/titu1994/MLSTM-FCN)

 ## Ablation Study of LSTM-FCN for Time Series Classification
-Over the past year there have been several questions have been raised by the community about the details of the model such as :
+Over the past year there have been several questions that have been raised by the community about the details of the model such as :

  - Why we chose to augment a Fully Convolutional Network with an LSTM?
  - What is dimension shuffle actually doing?